tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2021-07-30-ppw-poznan-supershow.md

 hide_results = true
 +++

-This event was an sideshow held as part of Poznań Beer Expo 2021.
-The event featured wrestlers from [PPW](@/o/ppw.md) competing against several [MZW](@/o/mzw.md) regulars in their first, historic collaboration.
+This event was a sideshow held as part of Poznań Beer Expo 2021.
+The event featured wrestlers from [PPW](@/o/ppw.md) competing against former backyard wrestlers, and several [MZW](@/o/mzw.md) regulars in their first, historic collaboration.
 PPW would return to that event two years later at [Piwo Przyjacielem Wrestlingu](@/e/ppw/2023-11-24-ppw-piwo-przyjacielem-wrestlingu.md), following another co-branded show in September the same year ([Żadnych Granic](@/e/ppw/2023-09-23-ppw_mzw-zadnych-granic.md)).

 While this wasn't [Isnorr's](@/w/isnorr.md) debut for PPW, as that was a month before at the first [Ledwo Legalne](@/e/ppw/2021-06-12-ppw-ledwo-legalne.md), he would become a regular competitor in PpW's ring from then on.
 As the hometown hero of Poznań, he won two singles matches and the rumble, for a very strong showing.